 Aeron's Ice Field

 Capital Shipyards Station

-Vendetta Online has been released for over 11 years, and continuously upgraded.
+Vendetta Online has been released for over a decade, and continuously upgraded.
 Consequently, it is a game that holds a lot of depth, and many different directions in which you can take your character.
 The purpose of this guide is to outline what you may encounter in your first couple days / weeks / months playing, and different possibilities to pursue along the way.